Analytical Marxism: Empirical analysis of class structure

+Justice theory and normative philosophy

+Analytical Marxists criticized traditional Marxism for neglecting or treating moral and justice-related issues as secondary, and they actively engaged in discussions of moral and normative philosophy.

 The analytical (and rational choice) Marxists held a variety of leftist political sympathies, ranging from communism to reformist social democracy.
 Through the 1980s, most of them began to believe that Marxism as a theory capable of explaining revolution in terms of the economic dynamics of capitalism and the class interests of the proletariat had been seriously compromised.
 They were largely in agreement that the transformation of capitalism was an ethical project.
 During the 1980s, a debate had developed within Anglophone academia about whether Marxism could accommodate a theory of justice.
 This debate was clearly linked to the revival of normative political philosophy after the publication of John Rawls's A Theory of Justice (1971).
 Some commentators remained hostile to the idea of a Marxist theory of justice, arguing that Marx saw "justice" as little more than a bourgeois ideological construct designed to justify exploitation by reference to reciprocity in the wage contract.